 Most parents will be fine with that exchange if they are willing to have a sick babysitter care for their kid.

 When you are at work, try to keep your germs to yourself as much as possible.
-Frequent hand washing, not leaving dirty tissues on the floor, and general hygiene practices should be followed.
+Frequent hand washing, not leaving dirty tissues on the table or floor, and general hygiene practices should be followed. (source)

-Here’s a list of symptoms (according to Mayo Clinic) that can help you decide if you’re contagious and at risk of infecting the kids:
+Here’s a list of symptoms that can help you decide if you’re contagious and at risk of infecting the kids: (source)

-The parents are the employers and the babysitter is the employee or contractor.
-As the employer, the parents have the responsibility to find alternate care.
-Babysitters are not superheroes who are infallible to sickness.
-If from time to time you’re too sick to go to work, the parents should already have a backup in mind.
+The parents are the employers, and the babysitter is the employee or contractor.
+As the employer, the parents have the responsibility to find alternate care for their children.
+Babysitters are not superheroes who are infallible to illness.
+If, from time to time, you’re too sick to go to work, the parents should already have a backup in mind.

-Although it’s not expected that you find a replacement if you can’t make it to work, it sure would be amazing if you had a friend to cover for you.
-The parents who are in a bind would be really appreciative.
-You would score huge points for being reliable, professional, and valuable.
+Although it’s not expected that you find a replacement if you are sick and can’t make it to work, it sure would be amazing if you had a friend to cover for you.
+The parents might be really appreciative, especially if they have already met this person.
+If you all plan this together in advance, and they have a chance to get to know your potential backup sitter, you may score huge points for being reliable, professional, and valuable.

 The decision to babysit while sick is something that needs to be considered carefully.
-You as the babysitter have to know what you are willing to do and then advocate for yourself.
-The parents also need to be aware that the responsibility of finding a replacement is their responsibility.
+You, as the sitter, have to know what you are willing to do and then advocate for yourself.
+Certain days of your illness you will feel better than others.
+The parents also need to be aware that finding a replacement is their responsibility.

 Being a reliable babysitter is absolutely necessary.
 But you should not feel guilty about canceling from time to time if you’re too sick to get out of bed.
-At the same time, many babysitters have found it to be pretty easy to find a friend who is willing to replace you for a day.
-This would be a win-win for everyone.
+That would definitely be the responsible thing to do.
+Make sure to let the parents know at the earliest opportunity when you find that you are developing ill symptoms.
+At the same time, many babysitters have found it to be pretty easy to find a friend who is willing to help out for a day.
+This could be a win-win for everyone.

-Babysitting can be an easy job if you have to watch a sleeping child.
-But most babysitters find that it is somewhere in the middle; not easy but not hard.
-A lot depends on the number of children you have to watch, their ages, and your experience with kids.
+Babysitting can be an easy job if the timing is such that you only have to watch a sleeping child.
+But most babysitters find that it is somewhere in the middle, not easy but not too hard.
+A lot depends on the number of children you have to watch, their ages, their behavior, and your experience with kids.

 Read our article Is babysitting an easy job? for more information and handy hints to make your work easier.

-When babysitters are hired to care for children, they should clean up any messes made while with the kids.
-Throughout the day you will be feeding them, doing crafts with them, and playing with them.
+When babysitters are hired to care for children, they should clean up any messes made while they are with the kids.
+Throughout the day, you will be feeding them, doing crafts with them, and playing with them.
 All of these activities leave behind a mess.
-Cleaning up after the kids while you are being paid is part of your responsibility.
+Cleaning up after the kids, and supervising their own cleanup (depending on their ages), while you are being paid is part of your routine responsibilities.

-Learn how to set parent expectations about cleaning by reading our article Should babysitters clean?
+Learn how to set parent expectations about cleaning in the home by reading our article Should babysitters clean?

-To be a safe babysitter you need to be knowledgeable of basic first aid and of potential dangers kids often find themselves in.
-When watching young children, you need to always be aware of where they are.
-It’s always recommended to discuss any food allergies with the parents as well.
+To be a safe babysitter, you need to be knowledgeable of basic first aid and the potential dangers kids often find themselves in.
+When watching young children, you need to always be aware of where they are and what they are doing.
+It’s recommended to discuss any possible risks, such as food allergies, and exchange emergency phone numbers with the parents ahead of time.